Information provided includes course descriptions by subject only.

 526-132 DMS Clinical 1

-In the first clinical course for the Diagnostic Medical Sonography Program, students become acclimated to the clinical environment, become familiar with policies, procedures and protocols at the departmental and institutional level.
-Students begin the performance of Diagnostic Medical Sonography procedures under the direction of staff sonographers or program faculty in accordance with all program and institutional requirements.
+In the first clinical course for the Diagnostic Medical Sonography Program, students become acclimated to a simulated clinical environment.
+Patient care is reviewed in both the classroom and simulated scenarios.
+Students begin the performance of Diagnostic Medical Sonography procedures under the direction of program faculty in accordance with all program and institutional requirements.

 526-133 DMS General Procedures 2